Sajini801/64-PSK-Digital-Communication-System/README.md

 ## Overview
 This project implements and analyses a 64 Phase Shift Keying (64 PSK) digital communication system using MATLAB.
 The system models the complete transmission chain, including vector encoding, modulation, transmission over an AWGN channel, demodulation and optimal detection at the receiver.
-The project focuses on constellation-based analysis to visualise the impact of noise and attenuation on signal integrity.
+The project focuses on constellation based analysis to visualise the impact of noise and attenuation on signal integrity.

 ## Objectives